-- To emerge as a platform for bringing together eminent academics, technologists, researchers and policy makers to discuss and address energy policy and climate issues.
+- To emerge as a platform for bringing together eminent academicians, technologists, researchers and policy makers to discuss and address energy policy and climate issues.

 - To strengthen and promote outreach, communication, grassroots engagement in the areas of energy policy and climate change issues.

 - To help the IIT Kanpur campus to become carbon neutral.

 The Center will conduct education, research and outreach relevant to energy policy and climate issues.
 Emphasis will be on research correlating renewable and alternate energy technologies with the economic, regulatory and policy implications of climate change.

 The key goals and activities of this Center will be as follows:

 The Center, will strive to become a vanguard institution working at the intersection of technology development, economy and policy-making in the domain of energy sustainability and climate change.
 The Center will conduct targeted educational programmes to train students in energy policy and economics.
 It will also work closely with the government, industry, public and other stakeholders.

 The educational programmes will be a blend of rigorous course work, based on a mix of energy technologies, energy policy and economics issues, and the thesis work, along with a strong emphasis on communication aspects.

 This programme will target the working professionals in the sectors related to energy and climate.
 The objective of the programme will be to upgrade their professional skills by educating them with on the nexus between energy and climate change, advances in the energy sector, new low carbon technologies, technology mix and distribution, the smart grid, electric vehicles, and energy policy, regulations, economics and communications.